Adaptive Redundancy Management for Durable P2P Backup: Performance Evaluation

-Data loss can be caused by underestimating eTTR, when $\tau$ is small and the redundancy rate is bound by the durability estimation.
+Now, if eTTR is larger than TTR, more redundant data is injected in the system, which has no negative impact on data durability.
+What is the impact on durability if peers underestimate the TTR?
+Using Equation~\ref{eq:durability}, we compute the redundancy factor $r$, as a function of eTTR, that meets the traget durability $\sigma_1$.
+Then, using TTR and $r$, we compute the data durability $d$.
+Figure~\ref{fig:durability} shows the impact of the relative estimation error -- from a precise evaluation of TTR up to an error of almost twice the TTR -- on the relative durability error using the procedure described above, for different values of $\tau$ and for $w=2$ weeks.

+When $\tau$ is large, we have that $w+eTTR \ll \tau$: as such, even large estimation errors have little impact on the durability $d$.
+Instead, when $\tau$ is small, we have that $w+eTTR \simeq \tau$: in this case, data durability is more sensitive to estimation errors.
+As a consequence, data redundancy may not be sufficient and data loss events may occur.

 In Table~\ref{tab:dataloss}, we illustrate the effects discussed by quantifying data loss events for $w=2$ weeks.
 Here we count the percentage of peers that have not been able to restore their data after a local disk crash, averaged over 10 simulation runs.
 We break down the data loss cases between \emph{incomplete backup} and \emph{failed restore}: the latter case encompasses all cases where peers lose data after completing their backup.
-Furthermore, we also specify the percentage of \emph{unavoidable} cases in which peers fail before $minTTB$: in this case, not even an ideal system could guarantee a safe backup.
-Most data loss episodes are simply due to node failure \emph{before the backup is completed}; this result confirms that it is sensible to optimize time to backup by reducing redundancy and hence also network load.
-In addition, it can be noted that a large majority of data loss episodes are \emph{unavoidable} with any online storage solution: nodes with low bandwidth risk crashing before completing uploads even if saving data to a reliable server. ``Failed restore'' events -- present only in unstable systems with low $\tau$ -- are imputable to the impact of estimation error on durability, as discussed above.
-However, we remark that even in such a situation this effect is outnumbered by the unavoidable data loss episodes; this leads us to conclude that nodes with very low lifetime are intrinsically unsuited to any kind of online storage solution, and not only to P2P backup.
+Furthermore, we also specify the percentage of \emph{unavoidable} cases in which peers fail before $minTTB$: in this case, not even an ideal system could have guaranteed a safe backup.

+A lesson we can draw from Table~\ref{tab:dataloss} is that most data loss episodes are simply due to node failure \emph{before the backup is completed}; this result confirms that it is sensible to optimize time to backup by reducing redundancy and hence also network load.
+In addition, it can be noted that a large majority of data loss episodes are \emph{unavoidable} with any online storage solution: nodes with low bandwidth risk crashing before completing uploads even if saving data to a reliable server with 100\% uptime and unlimited bandwidth. ``Failed restore'' events -- present only in unstable systems with low $\tau$ -- are imputable to the impact of estimation error on durability, at discussed above.
+However, we remark that the impact of this effect even in such a situation is outnumbered by the unavoidable data loss episodes; this leads us to conclude that nodes with very low lifetime are intrinsically unsuited to any kind of online storage solution, and not only to P2P backup.